oracle-quickstart/oci-kubernetes-monitoring/docs/eks-cp-logs.md

 ## Streaming of Control Plane logs from CloudWatch to S3

-For the cases where EKS Control Plane logs volume in CloudWatch is high and cannot be pulled by the CloudWatch Fluentd plugin without running into throttling issues, we can use a CloudWatch logs subscription to stream log data in near real-time to AWS S3.
-Once available in S3, the log data can be ingested into OCI LA using Fluentd S3 input plugin and OCI LA Fluentd output plugin.
+We can use a CloudWatch logs subscription to stream log data in near real-time to AWS S3.
+Once available in S3, the log data can be pulled and ingested into OCI Logging Analytics.

-We can use a subscription filter with Kinesis Data Streams, Lambda or Kinesis Data Firehose.
-Logs that are sent to a receiving service through a subscription filter are base64 encoded and compressed with the gzip format.
-[FilterWithFirehose](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#FirehoseExample) page documents the steps needed to push the logs to S3 in near real-time.
-Once the logs are available in S3 bucket, they can be pulled using S3 input plugin.
-The plugin works off Simple Queue Service (SQS) message/notification that's sent whenever a new object is written to S3 bucket.
-Due to a bug in S3 input plugin (documented at [https://github.com/fluent/fluent-plugin-s3/issues/418](https://github.com/fluent/fluent-plugin-s3/issues/418)), we would need to configure a combination of Simple Notification Service (SNS) and SQS so as to ensure that we do not loose any log data.
+[FilterWithFirehose](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html#FirehoseExample) page documents the steps needed to push the logs to S3 using Kinesis Data Firehose.
+This page builds on top of it and should be followed before enabling the log collection from S3.

-The high level work flow would look like this
+The high level flow of CloudWatch logs to S3 looks as follows

 ![Control plane logs to S3](./eks-cp-logs-streaming.png)

+The steps to be followed include:

 ### Create a new Lambda function

 Create a new Lambda function using "Process CloudWatch logs sent to Kinesis Firehose" blueprint, preferably with Node.js 14.x runtime.
-Once created, the Lambda function's code needs to be updated & deployed so as to add a partition key based on CloudWatch log stream name.
+Once created, update Lambda's *processRecords* function in *index.mjs* file with the below code.
 Note the Function ARN as it would be needed during the creation of Firehose delivery stream.

 ```
 function processRecords (records) {